gbdk-2020/gbdk-2020/docs/pages/06b_supported_consoles.md

 @page docs_supported_consoles Supported Consoles & Cross Compiling

-@anchor docs_consoles_supproted_list
+@anchor docs_consoles_supported_list
 # Consoles Supported by GBDK
 As of version `4.0.5` GBDK includes support for other consoles in addition to the Game Boy.

-  - Nintendo Game Boy / Game Boy Color
+  - Nintendo Game Boy / Game Boy Color (GB/GBC)
-  - Analogue Pocket
+  - Analogue Pocket (AP)
-  - Sega Master System
+  - Sega Master System (SMS)
-  - Sega Game Gear
+  - Sega Game Gear (GG)

 While the GBDK API has many convenience functions that work the same or similar across different consoles, it's important to keep their different capabilities in mind when writing code intended to run on more than one.
 Some (but not all) of the differences are screen sizes, color abilities, memory layouts, processor type (z80 vs gbz80/sm83) and speed.